-A sizable down payment is standard when you take out Investment property loans.
-But you may be able to buy an investment property with as little as 10%, 3.5%, or even zero down.
+A sizable down payment is standard when you take out investment property loans.
+But you may be able to buy an investment property with as little as 10%, 3.5%, or even 0% down.

 Loan programs like HomeReady and Home Possible make purchasing an investment property with 10% down or less a possibility.
 To qualify, you’ll need to satisfy a lender’s approval criteria.
 In addition to more stringent credit score and cash reserve requirements, you may need to do the following:

 - Become an owner-occupant and move into the property for a minimum of one year.

 - Show proof of income high enough to qualify for the loan, but below the local median income.

 Either loan may work for owner-occupied investment properties.
 But they’ll also appear on your personal credit reports with Equifax, TransUnion, and Experian.
 The mortgage could impact your credit for the good or for the bad, based upon whether or not you make all periodic payments in a timely manner.

 Let’s dive deeper on these two programs.

 One option that can work well for buyers looking to purchase a home with a smaller down payment is Fannie Mae’s HomeReady Loan Program.
 Qualified buyers may be able to secure a fixed-rate mortgage rate for as little as 3% down.

 This mortgage loan program is designed to help moderate- to low-income borrowers with decent credit become homeowners.
 The HomeReady loan program may work well for owner-occupants who wish to rent out a portion of their home (or a multi-home unit) to help cover the cost of housing.